yasiryagi/helpdesk/README.md

 A change to note introduced in the Alexandria testnet is the fact that payouts to validators are no longer paid automatically.
 However, you have two weeks to claim your rewards, so, for example, if you forget for 15 days, you'll only "lose" a day of earnings.
-(Also, anyone can claim for anyone, so a nominator will not suffer if the validator forgets)
+(Also, anyone can claim for anyone, so a nominator will not suffer if the associated validator forgets)

 ## Council Members